jjkennedy3/command_line_merge_test/README.md

 6. _On command line_ merge the branch to main
 7. push changes

-Expected resutls are that the Pull Request is marked as merged
+Expected results are that the Pull Request is marked as merged.

+PR_Test1:
+This change should be merged to `main` and the PR should be marked as merged.